-At the 35th Global Conference of Alzheimer’s Disease International (ADI) held in London on 9-11 June 2022, Dementia Alliance International had a significant presence of its members who participated in this hybrid format either in-person, virtual or on-demand (refer to earlier DAI blog).
-There were several highlights during this year’s conference, as we outline below.
+At the 35th Global Conference of Alzheimer's Disease International (ADI) held in London on 9-11 June 2022, Dementia Alliance International had a significant presence of its members who participated in this hybrid format either in-person, virtual or on-demand (refer to earlier DAI blog).
+There were several highlights during this year's conference:

 The DAI Environmental Design Special Interest Group (ED-SiG) hosted its first virtual symposium on the importance of co-design and how technology can enable participation; examine assumptions held by environmental designers.
 Prior to this conference, DAI has always hosted a workshop at the ADI conference, focused more specifically on the voices of people with dementia and their care partners, as well as the topic of ‘Diagnosed with Dementia: What’s next”, with insights from people living with dementia themselves, on how the diagnosis and services provided could be improved.